And the Band Played On (film): Plot

-In a prologue set in 1976, American epidemiologist Don Francis from the World Health Organization arrives in a village on the banks of the Ebola River in Zaire and discovers many of the residents and the doctor working with them have died from a mysterious illness later identified as the Ebola hemorrhagic fever.
+In a prologue set in 1976, American epidemiologist Don Francis arrives in a village on the banks of the Ebola River in Zaire as part of an international team investigating a mysterious illness that has killed many of the residents and the doctor treating them, later identified as Ebola hemorrhagic fever.
 It is his first exposure to such an epidemic, and the images of the dead he helps cremate will haunt him when he later becomes involved with HIV/AIDS research at the Centers for Disease Control and Prevention.

-In 1981, Francis becomes aware of a growing number of deaths among gay men in Los Angeles, New York City and San Francisco due to a rare lung condition, pneumocystis pneumonia, which only afflicts people with weakened immune systems.
-He moves to Atlanta, where CDC Administrator Dr. James Curran asks him to begin an in-depth investigation into this new immune disorder.
-Because of the Reagan Administration's clampdown on public spending, he is forced to work with little money, limited space, and outdated equipment.
-He clashes with numerous members of the medical community, many of whom resent his involvement because of their personal agendas.
+In 1981, Francis becomes aware of a growing number of deaths among gay men in Los Angeles, New York City, and San Francisco caused by a rare lung condition, pneumocystis pneumonia, which typically affects only people with weakened immune systems.
+He moves to Atlanta, where Dr. James Curran of the CDC asks him to lead an in-depth investigation into this new immune disorder.
+Because of the Reagan administration's clampdown on public spending, Francis is forced to work with little money, limited space, and outdated equipment.
+He also clashes with numerous members of the medical community, many of whom resent his involvement due to their own personal agendas.

 Francis comes into contact with the gay community after he and his colleagues find strong evidence that the disease is spread through sex.
-Some gay men, such as San Francisco activist Bill Kraus, support him, while others express anger at what they see as unwanted interference in their lives, especially in his attempts to close the local gay bathhouses.
-Kraus works to try to save the gay community from the virus, to the point that it costs his own relationship with boyfriend Kico Govantes.
+Some gay men, such as San Francisco activist Bill Kraus, support him, while others express anger at what they see as unwanted interference in their lives, particularly Francis's attempts to close the local gay bathhouses.
+Kraus, meanwhile, works to protect the gay community from the virus, a commitment that strains his relationship with his boyfriend, Kico Govantes.